 Of course, visitors who search for your keywords and arrive at your website will vary in their familiarity with what you do, so Hunt builds a concept called “The Awareness Ladder,” a six-step track from “I don’t even realize I need anything” to “I am going to buy this now.”
 By anticipating these different levels and addressing each one, you can more effectively lead readers to the desired goal — a “conversion.”

 “Part II: Designing for Conversion” zeroes in on exactly how to encourage visitors to take the next step, and the next step after that, toward the goal.
 On a mechanical level, this involves using web analytics to study how visitors moving though your website’s piping, allowing you to spot and repair leaks.
 From a psychological standpoint, it means understanding how to get your visitors’ attention, how to keep them engaged, and how to call them to action.
 Hunt offers a remarkably thorough introduction to these copywriting and advertising basics in what turns out to be to some very quick and easy reading.

 Throughout Convert!, there are clear, illustrative screen captures taken from Hunt’s own work designing websites, as well as spreadsheet examples of keyword research.
 He sprinkles in plenty of useful tips, pointers, and short bullet lists, and emphasizes important points in indented, italicized notes.

-While the book is a couple of years old, none of it is out of date nor likely to become so anytime soon, because it deals with fundamental marketing principles rather than technological details.
+While the book is a couple of years old, none of it is out of date nor likely to become so anytime soon, because it deals with fundamental marketing principles and not technological details.